President, College of the Holy Cross

 Rev. Philip L. Boroughs, S.J., assumed office as the 32nd president of Holy Cross in January 2012.

-As president, he sets all strategic priorities for the nation’s only exclusively undergraduate Jesuit institution, and has reaffirmed with the Board of Trustees the College’s commitment to remain one of the handful of colleges that are need-blind in admissions decisions and meet the full demonstrated financial need of accepted students.
+As president, he sets all strategic priorities for the nation’s only exclusively undergraduate Jesuit institution and has reaffirmed with the Board of Trustees the College’s commitment to meet the full demonstrated financial need of accepted students.
 In his tenure at Holy Cross, Fr.
 Boroughs has launched "Become More: Campaign for the Future of Holy Cross", a $400 million capital campaign.
 The campaign fundraising efforts have resulted in the construction and opening of the $22 million Thomas P. Joyce '59 Contemplative Center and the groundbreaking of a $95 million renovation and expansion of the College's Athletics and Wellness centers.

 Immediately before coming to Holy Cross, Fr.
 Boroughs served as Georgetown’s first vice president for mission and ministry from 2003 to 2011.
 In addition to overseeing a division of the university which included the Office of Campus Ministry and the Office of Mission and Pastoral Care at Georgetown University Hospital, Fr.
 Boroughs was responsible for numerous programs for faculty, staff, students, and alumni which advanced Catholic and Jesuit identity.
 During his eight-year tenure at Georgetown, he raised funds to develop and endow the Calcagnini Contemplative Center, to renovate the historic Dahlgren Chapel, and to endow positions and programs for the Office of Mission and Ministry.